 Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
 Levels of radon that exceed federal and state guidelines have been found in buildings in Oregon.
-Additional information regarding radon and radon testing may be obtained from your county health department or from the Oregon Health Authority by clicking here.
-You can visit the EPA's website here.
+Additional information regarding radon and radon testing may be obtained from your county health department or from the Oregon Health Authority's "Oregon Radon Awareness Program" webpage.
+You can visit the EPA's "Radon" webpage.